-Bulky objects should not be carried in such a way as to obstruct the view ahead or interfere with free use of hand rails on stairways.
+Bulky objects should not be carried in such a way as to obstruct the view ahead or interfere with free use of handrails on stairways.
 Get help if necessary.

-Liquids spilled on floors shall be cleaned up immediately.
-Loose objects, such as paper clips, pencils, and other small objects, should be kept off the floors.
+Liquid spilled on floors shall be cleaned up immediately.
+Loose objects, such as paper clips, pencils, and other small objects, should be kept off the floor.